-A digital collection of school, organization, and personal projects, organized chronologically.
+A digital collection of school, organization, and personal projects, organized by relevance.

 3D Printing Exploration